Toyota Camry owners have reported 25 problems related to loud engine noise (under the engine and engine cooling category).

 I was driving my 2001 Toyota Camry at normal highway speed when without warning, I heard a loud noise.
 My engine immediately stopped operating and fortunately I was able to coast to the shoulder of the road.
 After having my car towed to a repair shop, the mechanic determined that an engine rod was thrown through the engine block.
 My car requires a new engine at an approximate cost of $ 3,000.
-00. It was 06/30/2009 when this loud engine noise issue happened.
+00.

 See all problems of the 2001 Toyota Camry.

 When I tried to start the car it made a loud noise and the engine was dead so my car had to be towed.
 The block of the engine has hole due to major engine mechanical failure.
 I had to have the engine replaced.
 I was told that the same kind of problem occurred on the same model year 2000 Toyota and they were recalled.